 - Suppose after careful editing for concision and clarity, a paper can be made to fit onto 15–18 pages only by shrinking plots depicting results of an empirical evaluation so that they become very difficult to read without magnification.
 In this case, the interests of the readers are better served by submitting a slightly longer paper with properly-sized plots.

 - Suppose after careful editing for concision and clarity, a paper can be made to fit onto 15–18 pages only by omitting an appendix that contains crucial details needed to allow the paper’s main experimental results to be reproduced.
-In this case, the scientific community is better served by inclusion of the appendix and submission of a slightly longer paper is hence preferable.
+In this case, the scientific community is better served by the inclusion of the appendix, and submission of a slightly longer paper is hence preferable.

 - Suppose after careful editing for concision and clarity, a paper can be made to fit onto 15–18 pages only by omitting an important but rather technical proof.
-In this case, the scientific community is better served by inclusion of the proof even if it requires some additional space.
+In this case, the scientific community is better served by the inclusion of the proof even if it requires some additional space.

 Conversely, what would be a situation where the flexible page limit is not to be used?

-- After realizing that the finished papers spans “only” 12 pages, adding another 3 pages of general philosophic reflections and historical perspective to make sure every single permissible page is fully used does not serve the reader’s interests.
+- After realizing that the finished paper spans “only” 12 pages, adding another 3 pages of general philosophic reflections and historical perspective to make sure every single permissible page is fully used does not serve the reader’s interests.
 Do not dilute the contents of a paper; reader time is precious.
 There is absolutely no requirement to “use all pages.”